 The DOM path feature is available when setting up click tracking.
 When you click an element on the page, the VEC options menu displays.
 In addition, the corresponding DOM path displays at the bottom of the page.
 You can use the DOM path to quickly see information about the selected element (type, ID, and class) and move up or down the DOM path to select the desired element.

-Just like when creating experiences in Step 1 in the activity-creation workflow, the DOM path selector at the bottom of the page lets you choose an element.
+Like when creating experiences in Step 1 in the activity-creation workflow, the DOM path selector at the bottom of the page lets you choose an element.
 On selecting an element from the DOM path, the corresponding element in the VEC displays as “Selected.”
-To unselect a selected element, you can again click the element in the DOM path selector or click the “Selected” box within the VEC.
+To unselect a selected element, you can click the element again in the DOM path selector or click the “Selected” box within the VEC.